amindehdarian/People-Analytics/README.md

 It analyzes if the frequencies and proportions across particular categories are related to changes in another category.

-For instance, imagine we have workforce data of a company with 562 employees working at 5 different levels.
-Two of these levels are non-managerial and the three others are managerial levels.
+For instance, imagine we have workforce data of a company with 562 employees working at 3 different levels.
+One level is non-managerial and the two others are managerial levels.
 So, we can check if there is statistically significant relationship between gender and managerial position.
 It is like calculating the frequency of men and women in the company and then see whether they are in managerial or non-managerial roles.
 By combining these two dimensions, we have four categories: